daveveitch/CourseraPython/README.md

 2. This will open a webpage called CodeSkulptor.
 Press the play button in the top left of the screen.

 3. Controls are very simple.
-Generally up/down/left/right, w/a/s/d, and spacebard are all you need
+Generally up/down/left/right, w/a/s/d, and spacebar are all you need